 In other cases, the cause of alopecia is medical in nature.
 The underlying cause could be something like ringworm (a fungal infection, not an actual worm), a nutritional deficiency, bacterial infection, or any number of reasons.

-As you may have guessed, treating alopecia will involve treating the underlying cause, whether it's medical or behavioral in nature.
+As you may have guessed, dealing with alopecia will involve treating the underlying cause, whether it's medical or behavioral in nature.
 Your vet might refer you to a veterinary dermatologist if the cause of the problem is unclear.

 Hot spots, much like alopecia, are both a symptom of various conditions and a condition in and of themselves.